HussainAther/philosophy/heuristic/problemsolving.md

 system overlap (suitability of one system to another, or comparability), problem overlap (suitability of one problem to another, or transferability), and system-problem overlap (suitability of a system on a given problem, or applicability).

+## Strong and Weak methods

+The stronger the method, the more we need to know about the problem domain.
+On a sort of continuum of methods from the weakest (e.g., black box techniques with a few assumptions about the problem domain) to strongest (e..g, need all of the problem-specific information available).
+The Traveling Salesman problem uses combinatorial optimization that can vary from exploiting only permutations of cities to stronger methods that use nearest neighbor approaches that exploit variation among the domain.
+Stochastic techniques may explore the search space using probabilistic and heuristic information.